Cheesecake Swirl Brownies

 With two of the most beloved dessert recipes in one, Cheesecake Brownies always get rave reviews!

 - If you are a fan of both cheesecake and brownies, this recipe is for you!!

 - These decadent treats can be dished out in smaller portions than a cheesecake, so there’s less guilt when you indulge.

 How to Marbleize Brownies

-I still haven’t mastered the fine art of marbling, but it really doesn’t matter when it comes to these brownies.
+I still haven’t perfectly mastered the fine art of marbling, but it really doesn’t matter when it comes to these brownies.
 Throw away all those other recipes for cheesecake brownies as this one is THE best.
 I promise.

-So good, in fact, that I sent a plate home with Tom and another back with Nick, who was visiting for the weekend, just to keep my little paws away from the temptation.
+These ended up tasting so good, in fact, that I sent a plate home with Tom and another back with Nick, who was visiting for the weekend, just to keep my little paws away from the temptation.
 It’s truly a wonderful combination of brownies and cheesecake.

 Mardi Gras Recipes

 Mardi Gras is the huge celebration that culminates on Fat Tuesday, the day prior to Ash Wednesday.
 It’s the time to indulge in food and drink before the solemn season of Lent begins.
 Whether you serve Cajun, Creole, or classic Fat Tuesday fare like Kings Cake or pancakes, you’ll want to add these Cheesecake Swirl Brownies to your menu!